-You may want to make a journal notation of how often you change/clean the filter and note dirt build-up and adjust internal replacement accordingly.
+You may want to make a journal notation of how often you change/ clean the filter and note dirt build-up and adjust internal replacement accordingly.

-Power Module Replacement: Note DO NOT REMOVE all three modules at same time when batteries connected - control board will be damaged.
+Power Module Replacement: Note DO NOT REMOVE both modules at same time when batteries connected - control board will be damaged.

-The charger contains three internal power modules rated at 50 amps output each.
+The charger contains two power internal power modules rated at 50 amps output each.
 Should a module fail an alarm notification will appear on the system status screen identifying which module a buzzer will also sound.
-(Press any key to silence buzzer - Module #1 on the far right, Module #2 in the center and Module #3 on the far left).
+(Press any key to silence buzzer - Module #1 on the Right and Module #2 on the left).